awsdocs/aws-secrets-manager-docs/doc_source/integrating_csi_driver.md

 For information about creating policies, see [Attach a permissions policy to an identity](auth-and-access_iam-policies.md)\.

-For a tutorial about how to use the ASCP, see [Tutorial: Create and mount a secret in an Amazon EKS pod](integrating_csi_driver_tutorial.md)\.
+For a tutorial about how to use the ASCP, see [Tutorial: Create and mount an AWS Secrets Manager secret in an Amazon EKS pod](integrating_csi_driver_tutorial.md)\.

 ## Step 2: Mount secrets in Amazon EKS<a name="integrating_csi_driver_mount"></a>